 The immune system plays a major role in your allergic reactions.
 The body creates a response as a way to defend itself from something that poses a threat.
 The first step of the immune system is to identify a foreign invader.
 Once an allergen is identified, the body reacts with an increased amount of IgE antibodies.
 It is considered an overreaction.
 It is called an overreaction because IgE is made even though the allergen is not harmful.
 Once IgE is made, it attaches to the allergen.
 Once the allergen attaches to the IgE, it makes histamines.

 You are probably familiar with histamines because of anti-histamine medications.
 The allergen does not cause any symptoms; the histamines cause the symptoms.
 It is like the body makes an unnecessary immune response and creates more problems.
-Those histamines get into the sinus cavity and creates all kinds of problems.
+Those histamines get into the sinus cavity and create all kinds of problems.
 The symptoms that result is troublesome and has to be treated.

 If you have allergies, you know the symptoms are terrible.
 You have itchiness in the eyes and nose.
 Your eyes may water, and the nose may start running.
 If you do not treat these symptoms, you may develop a sinus infection or ear infection.
 Sometimes the immune response is severe.
 In a severe reaction, you may have diarrhea or vomiting.
 You may also experience severe cramps.
-Worst care scenarios make the throat narrow.
+Worst case scenarios make the throat narrow.
 You can start sweating or have chills.
 It is important to seek medical attention because you do not want to go in shock.

 The best way to treat most allergic reactions is with anti-histamines.
 These medications are over-the-counter.
 They counteract the histamines produced by IgE antibodies and calm down the immune response.
 If you suffer from environmental allergies, you may want to take medication before even being exposed to the environment.
 Taking medication beforehand allows the medication to get down into the system, so you avoid all the other symptoms.
 There are many different medications, so you have to choose the one that works best for you.
 If your allergies are severe, you should probably take shots just to help with your symptoms.